-- 20.1 The Council can invite people who are not members to take part in activities which support the Institute's objectives. - 20.2 The Council can also withdraw such an invitation at any time. - 20.3 Such individuals are subscribers, and they are not members, and are not entitled to receive notice of, attend or vote at general meetings. - 20.4 The Council can make regulations relating to subscribers and can set subscriptions or fees to be paid by them to the Institute. - 20.5 If a Division resolves to offer Affiliated Membership pursuant to byelaw 9, any person attached to that Division at that date who is described as an affiliate shall thereafter be known and described as a subscriber until that person is admitted to Affiliated Membership.
+- 20.1 The Council and/or the relevant Division can invite people who are not members to take part in activities which support the Institute's objectives. - 20.2 The Council and/or the relevant Division can also withdraw such an invitation at any time. - 20.3 Such individuals are subscribers, and they are not members, and are not entitled to receive notice of, attend or vote at general meetings. - 20.4 The Council and/or the relevant Division can make regulations relating to subscribers and can set subscriptions or fees to be paid by them to the Institute. - 20.5 If a Division resolves to offer Affiliated Membership pursuant to byelaw 9, any person attached to that Division at that date who is described as an affiliate shall thereafter be known and described as a subscriber until that person is admitted to Affiliated Membership.